 Daisies are one of nature’s messages of cheer and bonhomie that reaffirm our notion of the restorative powers of plants.
 The Shasta daisy is one of these harbingers of good will and has an easy-to-grow reputation with a wide range of tolerances.
 Can you divide Shasta daisies?
 Division is not only good for the plant but the best and fastest way to increase the numbers of these fun flowers.

 Shasta daisies grow well from seed but can take a full year to become a blooming plant.
 Over time a mature clump of the flowers can become sparse at the center and leggy and unruly.
-To prevent this and increase the number for flowers, dividing forces thicker more productive clumps.
+To prevent this and increase the number of flowers, dividing forces thicker, more productive clumps.

 When Can I Divide Shasta Daisies?